MSU-PRL/PRL-website/README.md

 ## CSS Folder

 The CSS folder contains all custom stylesheets for the PRL website.

-Instructions for managing the code:
+### Coding instructions:
  * **Custom modifications take place in the prlCustomCSS-2018.scss file, outside of Mura**.
 This file contains variables that allow for control and consistency of custom visual components.
 It requires knowledge of SCSS programming language and a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
 * **Use an automated compile and minimize system**, as Mura only reads .css files.
 Instructions:
   1. **prlCustomCSS-2018.scss** file should be automatically compiled into the **prlCustomCSS-2018.css** file on each iteration. <a href="http://koala-app.com/">Koala</a> is a good compiler.